 What are the differences between analogue, digital and hybrid two-way radio?

 There are varied models ofWalkie Talkies available on the market, including analogue, digital and hybrid radios.
 But what are the differences between these models?

 • Analogue: this is the classic model.
 It is the most widely used device on the market but it is gradually starting to be replaced by digital technology.
 This type ofWalkie Talkies uses analogue frequencies and provides a single channel.
 Sound quality can vary, depending on distance.

 • Digital: this radio offers much better audio quality, whatever the distance.
 The sound is always crisp because it is processed digitally.
 In addition, it offers other considerable benefits, such as up to a 20% larger range and reduced licence costs, for example.

-For even greater simplicity, you can choose a walkie talkie with accessories that is best suited to your line of work, depending on whether you work in security, on a construction site or outdoors, in retail, or in events, etc. For example, we offer radios that stand out for being discreet and lightweight.
-With these two-way radios, their small size is particularly helpful for those working in hotels, restaurants and small shops.
+For even greater simplicity, you can choose a Walkie Talkie with accessories that is best suited to your line of work, depending on whether you work in security, on a construction site or outdoors, in retail, or in events, etc. For example, we offer radios that stand out for being discreet and lightweight.
+These two-way radios, their small size is particularly helpful for those working in hotels, restaurants and small shops.

 There are numerous factors to consider when purchasing long range two-way radios; therefore, we have compiled the list below to help you to make an informed choice.

 1. What range does my two-way radio need?

 When purchasing two way radio, range is one of the most important features to consider.
 The range and effectiveness of the radio is dependent on two key factors: the frequency that the Walkie Talkie emits (either UHF or VHF) and the environment that the radio is being used in.
 We have compiled this guide to ensure you choose the right long range Walkie Talkie for your needs.